Find similar products:

 PML is a very rare and life-threatening brain infection that has been reported with Gazyvaro.

-Tell your doctor or nurse straight away if you have
+Tell your doctor or nurse straight away if you notice any of the following side effects:

 If you had any of these symptoms before treatment with Gazyvaro, tell your doctor straight away if you notice any changes in them.
 You may need medical treatment.